 - Managing and operating a landfill site (Southern Region Waste Resources Authority - SRWRA) with the Cities of Onkaparinga and Holdfast Bay.

 Council also has compliance and enforcement responsibilities for littering and illegal dumping activities.

 Waste management activities are approached through considering a waste management hierarchy, a model that ranks strategies for dealing with waste according to how successfully they conserve resources.

 Waste avoidance and reduction are the optimal environmental approach.
 To the extent that this cannot be achieved, the reuse, recycling and recovery of waste are preferred.
 Treatment and disposal are the least preferred practices for waste reduction.

-To manage council’s environmental risks as well as support pollution prevention and waste avoidance in council’s operations and activities, the City of Marion has developed an Environmental Management System Information Sheet(155 kb) certified to ISO14001 standard.
+To manage Council’s environmental risks, support pollution prevention and waste avoidance in our operations and activities, the City of Marion has developed an Environmental Management System certified to ISO14001 standard.